Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/360__MarketPrice__View/ReadMe.txt

 application, or from Thomson Reuters Advanced Distribution Server.

-The 360__MarketPrice__View showcases usage of view request feature supported by Omm Consumer and server.
+The 360__MarketPrice__View showcases usage of view request feature supported by OMM Consumer and server.

 Detailed Description